docker-archive/classicswarm/docs/swarm_at_scale.md

 ### Step 4.
 Start the voting application

-The following steps will guide you through the process of starting the application
+The following steps will guide you through the process of starting the application.

 * Start the `interlock` load balancer container on `interlock`
 * Start the `redis` containers on `frontend01` and `frontend02`